VGenAI-Netflix-Eyeline-Research/Go-with-the-Flow/README.md

 We simply fine-tune a base model — requiring no changes to the original pipeline or architecture, except: instead of using pure i.i.d.
 Gaussian noise, we use **warped noise** instead.
 Inference has exactly the same computational cost as running the base model.

+If you like this project, please give it a ★!

 <a name="quick-start-cut-and-drag-motion-control"></a>
 ## :rocket: Quick Start: Cut-and-drag Motion Control